johnsony0/PyTorch-Stock-Predictor/README.md

 ## Pipeline

-This project was crafted with modularization and pipeline in mind with each function designed for a specific part of the pipeline.
+This project offers a modularized and pipelined approach to financial data analysis and prediction, ensuring flexibility, scalability, and ease of maintenance.
+The project is organized into distinct modules that handle different stages of the pipeline.

 For instance if you wanted to modify how data is collected, you would update ```class StockDataset()```